Start Your LLC Online With Nolo Today

 5. Get an EIN & Comply With Other Tax & Regulatory Requirements

-Business Licenses: Depending on its type of business and where it is located, your LLC may need other local and state business licenses.
-For local licenses, check with the clerk for the city or town where the LLC's primary place of business is located (or county if it is in an unincorporated area).
-For state license information, check State License Search at the State of Michigan website.
-For more information, see How to Get a Small Business License In Michigan.
+Business Licenses.
+Depending on its business activities and location, your LLC could need other local and state business licenses.
+For local licenses, check with the clerk for the city or town where the LLC's primary place of business is located (or county if it's in an unincorporated area).
+For state license information, check the state license search webpage at the State of Michigan website.
+For more details, see our article on how to get a small business license in Michigan.

-Department of Treasury: If you have employees or will be selling goods and collecting sales tax, you'll need to register with the Michigan Department of Treasury (DOT).
-You can register online using the DOT's e-Registration application or by mail.
-For more information on state LLC tax registration, check out Michigan LLC Annual Filing Requirements.
+Michigan Department of Treasury.
+If you have employees or will be selling goods and collecting sales tax, you'll need to register with the Michigan Department of Treasury.
+You can register online using Michigan Treasury Online.
+For more on state LLC tax registration, check out our article on Michigan LLC annual report and filing requirements.

 6. File Annual Statements

-All LLCs doing business in Michigan must file an annual statement with the Department of Licensing and Regulatory Affairs.
+All LLCs doing business in Michigan must file an annual statement with LARA.
 The report must be filed by February 15 after the year of formation or qualification.
-However, if you form your LLC after September 30, you do not need to file a statement the following February.
-For example, if you form your business on November 1, 2020, your first annual statement will be due by February 15, 2022.
+However, if you form your LLC after September 30, you don't need to file a statement the following February.
+For example, if you form your business on November 1, 2023, your first annual statement will be due by February 15, 2025.
+(Mich.
+Comp.
+Laws § 450.4207 (2023).)

-The state mails a pre-printed annual statement, BCS/CD-2700, to the LLC's resident agent at the registered office approximately three months prior to the due date.
+The state mails a pre-printed annual statement to the LLC's resident agent at the registered office about three months before the due date.
 You can file the report online or by mail.
-The filing fee is $25.
+As of 2023, the filing fee is $25.

 FAQs